Galerkin reduced order model for two-dimensional Rayleigh-B\'enard convection: Theoretical background

 To determine the adjoint linear equations, it is necessary to define an inner product in the state space, $\boldsymbol{z}$.
-It is possible to derive the expression of the inner product in the state space from the inner product definition for the coupled modal basis given in eq.~\eqref{eq:orthogonality_coupled},

-where superscript $-H$ indicates a transpose complex conjugate.
+It is possible to derive the expression of the inner product in the state space from the inner product definition for the coupled modal basis given in eq.~\eqref{eq:orthogonality_coupled}. {The decomposition into Fourier modes in the $x$ direction allows reducing the inner product to an integral in the $y$ direction only,} { } where superscript $-H$ {represents the conjugate transpose operator}.
 The inner product in the state space is denoted by $\langle\cdot,\cdot\rangle_e$ and defined by,